 Marquette Heights is a very small city located in the state of Illinois.
 With a population of 2,502 people and just one neighborhood, Marquette Heights is the 520th largest community in Illinois.

-Marquette Heights is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marquette Heights is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marquette Heights is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Marquette Heights who work in office and administrative support (12.67%), management occupations (8.69%), and teaching (7.14%).

-Marquette Heights is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Marquette Heights is a great place for families with children to consider.
+First of all, many other families with children live here, making Marquette Heights a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Marquette Heights has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Marquette Heights’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Marquette Heights is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.